 - a.
 An Onset or Offset tag does not appear in a tag group. - b.
 An Onset or Offset tag appears in a nested tag group (not a top-level tag group). - c.
-An Onset or Offset tag is not grouped with exactly one Def tag or Def-expand group. - d.
-An Onset or an Inset tag group contains more than one additional tag group. - e.
+An Onset or Offset tag is not grouped with exactly one Def tag or Def-expand-group. - d.
+An Onset group has more than one additional tag group. - e.
 An Offset appears with one or more tags or additional tag groups. - f.
 An Offset tag appears before an Onset tag associated with the same definition. - g.
 An Offset tag associated with a given definition appears after a previous Offset tag. without the appearance of an intervening Onset of the same name. - h.
-An Onset or an Inset tag group with has tags besides the anchor Def tag or Def-expand group that are not in a tag group. - i.
-An Onset or Offset with a given Def tag or Def-expand group anchor appears in an event marker with the same time as with another Onset, Inset, or Offset that uses the same anchor.

-- j.
-An Inset tag is not grouped with a Def tag or a Def-expand group corresponding to an ongoing Onset. - k.
-An Onset, Inset, or Offset tag appears in an annotation for a non-time tabular file.
+An Onset tag group with has tags besides the anchor Def or Def-expand-group that are not in a tag group. - i.
+An Onset, Inset or Offset with a given Def or Def-expand-group anchor appears in an event marker with the same time as with another Onset, Inset, or Offset that uses the same anchor. - j.
+An Inset tag is not grouped with a Def or Def-expand of an ongoing Onset. - k.
+An Inset group has more than a single tag group in addition to its defining Def or Def-expand.